opensearch-project/documentation-website/_dashboards/dashboards-assistant/text-to-visualization.md

 # Text to visualization

 This is an experimental feature and is not recommended for use in a production environment.
-For updates on the progress the feature or if you want to leave feedback, join the discussion in the [OpenSearch forum](https://forum.opensearch.org/).
+For updates on the progress of the feature or if you want to leave feedback, join the discussion on the [OpenSearch forum](https://forum.opensearch.org/).
 {: .warning}

 The OpenSearch Dashboards Assistant can create visualizations using natural language instructions.